kenzerkay/ndustria/README.md

 ```

-Ndustria implements a wrapper for long-running code that saves the result of that
+ndustria implements a wrapper for long-running code that saves the result of that
 work and reuses and recycles it wherever it's needed.